 EVENT_COLLISIONEND: string = 'collisionend'

 Fired when two rigid bodies stop touching.
-The handler is passed a ContactResult object containing details of the contact between the two rigid bodies.
+The handler is passed an Entity that represents the other rigid body involved in the collision.

 });